yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 # Overview

-A [processing unit container|Processing Unit Container] is a component implemented by the user and deployed and managed by the service grid.
+A depanlinkprocessing unit containertengahlink./processing-unit-container.htmlbelakanglink is a component implemented by the user and deployed and managed by the service grid.
 XAP.NET comes with a built-in type implementation of the processing unit container called the `BasicProcessingUnitContainer` which provides basic implementations for common activities, and allows the user to focus on business logic and less with GigaSpaces internals.

 {% refer %}For a full example of a processing unit and a usage of the `BasicProcessingUnitContainer` refer to the ajepaaaSBA Exampleajepbbb.{% endrefer %}